pulakchakraborty/covid19monitor-india/README.md

 ![homepage](https://github.com/pulakchakraborty/c19-india-map/blob/master/public/homepage.png)

 Covid19Monitor is a map-based responsive web-application built using React to monitor and visualize the spread of the novel Covid19 virus in India and across the world.

+### Features

-The application has an interactive dashboard which provides a latest and historical summary of the confirmed, recovered and deceased cases in India on a state-level and also across the world.
-The dashboard also includes area, line and bar charts to visualize the historical data on cumulative and daily basis.
-An interactive map shows the impact of Coronavirus on a grographical level.
+- Interactive dashboard which provides a latest and historical summary of the confirmed, recovered and deceased cases in India on a state-level and also across the world on a country-level.
+- The dashboard also includes area, line and bar charts to visualize the historical data on cumulative and daily basis.
+- An interactive map shows the impact of Coronavirus on a geographical level.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).